joelhoelting/react-timer/README.md

 # React Timer

-React Timer is a lightweight and minimalistic pomodoro timer inspired by [tomato-timer.com](https://tomato-timer.com).
+React Timer is a lightweight and minimalistic Pomodoro timer inspired by [tomato-timer.com](https://tomato-timer.com).

 #### Features
 1. Settings for custom pomodoro and break invervals